 Penalties For Juvenile Offense Convictions In California

-If a juvenile pleads to their charge, successfully finishes one year of probation, and completes all of the requirements pursuant to Welfare and Institutions Code Section 790, then they could have the case dismissed, sealed, and destroyed.
+Suppose a juvenile pleads to their charge, successfully finishes one year of probation, and completes all the requirements under Welfare and Institutions Code Section 790.
+In that case, they could have the case dismissed, sealed, and destroyed.

-654 resolutions pursuant to Welfare and Institution Code 790 allow juveniles to avoid pleading guilty and to have their cases wiped out after six months of doing community service, getting good grades, and cooperating with the probation department.
-There are many ways to resolve juvenile charges, each of which is meant to protect the public and serve the best interests of both the juvenile defendant and society.
+654 resolutions under Welfare and Institution Code 790 allow juveniles to avoid pleading guilty and to have their cases wiped out after six months of doing community service, getting good grades, and cooperating with the probation department.
+There are many ways to resolve juvenile charges; each is meant to protect the public and serve the best interests of both the juvenile defendant and society.

 Alternative Punishments To Jail For Juvenile Offenders

-Whether or not an alternative punishment will prevent a conviction from showing on a child’s record is something that is negotiable.
-In juvenile cases, the goal is to take advantage of options which are not available to adult offenders and to ensure that a juvenile’s record will be sealed and destroyed.
+Whether or not an alternative punishment will prevent a conviction from showing on a child's record is negotiable.
+In juvenile cases, the goal is to take advantage of options not available to adult offenders and ensure that a juvenile's record will be sealed and destroyed.
 Some crimes are not eligible to be sealed and destroyed, but most juvenile offenses can be.
 Once a conviction has been sealed and destroyed, it is inaccessible to everyone, including the police and the Department of Justice.

-Some parents try to save money by not hiring an attorney to defend their child, and this is a mistake.
-Having an attorney will allow parents to identify from the very beginning the best strategy for their child’s situation and to enter the court with a game plan and their child’s best interests in mind.
+Some parents try to save money by not hiring an attorney to defend their children, which is a mistake.
+Having an attorney will allow parents to identify from the very beginning the best strategy for their child's situation and to enter the court with a game plan and their child's best interests in mind.

 Why Does A Child Even Need A Lawyer?

-It is ill-advised to throw one’s self at the mercy of the courts and much wiser to have an attorney work out a resolution that makes sense for the minor’s future and gives them the best chances of a bright path forward into a wonderful life as a young adult.
+It is ill-advised to throw oneself at the mercy of the courts and much wiser to have an attorney work out a resolution that makes sense for the minor's future and gives them the best chances of a bright path forward into a beautiful life as a young adult.

 Experienced Juvenile Criminal Defense Attorneys

 If your child has been charged with a juvenile crime, call us at (213) 542-0940 today to speak with our juvenile law lawyer.
-Our skilled legal team will investigate the facts surrounding your case, contest evidence presented against you, and place every effort into your defense.
+Our skilled legal team will investigate your case's facts, contest evidence presented against you, and place every effort into your defense.
 We are dedicated to our clients and their cases.